yutai-teahouse/yutai-teahouse/README.md

 Listed by the priority.

-1) Realize the manual selection of languages
-2) ~~Translation of UI to other languages~~ Github Copilot really helps when it comes to i18n.
+1)  Add a test suit and workflow
-3) Have the UI beautified
+2) Have the UI beautified
-4) Realize content filtering
+3) Realize content filtering
-5) Find & kill the bugs
+4) Find & kill the bugs
-6) Design an icon
+5) Design an icon
-7) Remove the herobrine
+6) Remove the herobrine

 ## License